robertu94/robertu94.github.io/content/learning/experiments/index.markdown

 There are a few key principles to keep in mind:

+### Consider the 3Rs

-*Consider the 3Rs* - randomness, replication, and reduction of noise.
+randomness, replication, and reduction of noise.
 When designing experiments as much as is practicable you should repeat the experiments, reduce the effects of non-studied factors, and randomize what you can’t control.

-*Consider your assumptions and consequences of violation*.
+### Consider your assumptions and consequences of violation

 Every statistical method has assumptions and consequences of violation.
 The most common consequence is so called “liberal inference” which means that your experiment could give misleading results.
 Careful attention to assumptions can protect you from false conclusions.

-*Know the basis of Statistical Inference*.
+### Know the basis of Statistical Inference

 Statistical Inference is the process of inferring the probability of the truth of some claim based on the results of some experiment.
 These methods can be either parametric and non-parametric.
 Parametric methods make assumptions about the distribution of the values of your observations.
 Non-parametric make fewer or weaker assumptions.
 One of the benefits of parametric methods is that they offer stronger evidence of a claim (I.e. require fewer replicas to draw a conclusion) than non parametric methods.
 The benefit of non parametric methods is that they make fewer assumptions and can be used validly in more cases.

-*Know some basics of Experimental Designs*.
+### Know some basics of Experimental Designs

 There are several common designs including factorial, Latin squares/hyper cubes.
 When the experimental design space becomes large, tools such as orthogonal arrays can reduce the testing space.
 These methods can help provide structure that can help you avoid violating certain assumptions and keep the cost of your experiments down.

-*Choose an appropriate Sample size*.
+### Choose an appropriate Sample size

 Statistical Inference offers a trade off between the rate of false positives and the sample size.
 Tests that require smaller sample sizes are called more powerful but often require more strict assumptions.

 There is a lot more to statistics than what I can cover here.
 It’s worth reading a book or two on statistics methods.
 One such book is “A first course in design and analysis of experiments” by Gary W. Oehlert.